The Expected Social Security Disability Changes for 2026

 Changes to Social Security Disability Benefits Are Normal

-The (Most Likely) Cost-of-Living Adjustment (COLA) for 2026 Predictions estimate a 2.7% increase for 2026.
-Social Security disability recipients can expect about a $40–$45 monthly increase if this COLA holds true.
+The Cost-of-Living Adjustment (COLA) for 2026 A confirmed 2.8% increase for 2026.
+Social Security disability recipients can expect a monthly increase of approximately $56 with this COLA.
 This adjustment helps offset expected inflation for the New Year.

-Work Credit Earnings Requirement Expected To Rise In 2025, one work credit requires $1,810 in earnings.
-This amount is expected to rise in 2026, meaning it may take more earnings to build up work credits.
+Work Credit Earnings Requirement for 2026 In 2025, one work credit requires $1,810 in earnings.
+This amount will increase to $1,890 in earnings for 2026.
 The requirement is tied to the national average wage index, so it generally increases each year with wage growth.

-Changes to Substantial Gainful Activity (SGA) Limits in 2026 In 2025, the SGA limits are $1,620/month for non-blind individuals and $2,700/month for statutorily blind individuals.
-These limits are expected to rise in 2026 because the SSA adjusts them each year based on the national average wage index, which rises with inflation and overall wages.
+Changes to Substantial Gainful Activity (SGA) Limits in 2026 For 2026, the SGA limits increase to $1,690/month for non-blind individuals and $2,830/month for statutorily blind individuals (up from $1,620 and $2,700 in 2025).
+The SSA adjusts these limits each year based on the national average wage index, which rises with inflation and overall wages.

 Annual adjustments are routine but meaningful to ensure you receive Social Security disability benefits that help you maintain your quality of life and keep up with the cost of living.

-• The COLA is expected to be 2.7% for 2026, which will help your benefit payments keep up with inflation.
+• The COLA is confirmed to be 2.8% for 2026, which will help your benefit payments keep up with inflation.

 These changes are not intended to increase or decrease your benefits, but rather to keep them stable over time and keep them proportional to changes in the economy over time.